Operational Updates FAQs

 Fitness and Health Promotion (Program still offered through AC Online)

-Why are these programs being recommended for suspension or cancellation?
+Why are these programs being suspended?

-What options are available for new learners who have applied to or have been accepted to the recommended suspended programs?
+What options are available for new learners who have applied to or have been accepted to the suspended programs?

-Pending the Board of Governors decision, for new learners, the Registrar’s Office will be reaching out with alternative program choices via email based on your individual circumstance.
+For new learners, the Registrar’s Office will be reaching out with alternative program choices via email based on your individual circumstance.
 For cancelations of program offerings, alternative options include an offering of the same program at either a different campus or modality, as available.

 For new international learners, you (or your agent if you have one) will be contacted by the Registrar’s Office directly in the application portal with your options and next steps.
 You (or your agent) can reply in the portal with your questions and comments.
 If your program is affected, but you were not contacted or you can’t access the application portal, contact the representative for your country by visiting this page International Education Centre Recruitment Page.